mbs-octoml/mbs-tvm/src/relay/collage/design.md

 pattern/predicates (registered in the pattern table by 'pattern-based' BYOC integrations).
 In this way only the more boilerplate aspects of existing BYOC integrations need to be adjusted to support Collage.

-> NOTE: We'd like to coordinate or outsource these changes to the UMA project.
+> NOTE: We'd like to coordinate these changes with the UMA project.
+Our aim in this design is to make the smallest
+> changes to BYOC as possible.
+We think the changes described here can be easily reworked to follow any BYOC API
+> proposals settled on by UMA.

 Collage offers four advantages: